Long COVID – CoVaLux

 Dr Venkata Satagopam

-Venkata Satagopam serves as a scientific staff in the Bioinformatics Core group (Schneider Lab) in the Luxembourg Centre for Systems Biomedicine (LCSB) of the University of Luxembourg.
+Venkata Satagopam is a Research Scientist (Schneider Lab) and Deputy Head of the Bioinformatics Core group in the Luxembourg Centre for Systems Biomedicine (LCSB) of the University of Luxembourg.
+He is also the Technical coordinator of ELIXIR Luxembourg Node.

 Dr Sabine Schmitz